Get started with the Java SDK

 Imports

-Without importing resource-specific packages and interfaces you will be unable to use/access specific objects and methods.
+Without importing resource-specific packages and interfaces you cannot use/access specific objects and methods.

 For example, to use or create a Shopping List you must import: